paudetseis/Telewavesim/README.md

 Telewavesim consists of Python wrappers around Fortran routines that return the Fourier transform of displacement seismograms in three components (see `Jupyter` notebooks for details).
 The Python modules can be used to define new elastic stiffness matrices or change the input parameters for the Fortran subroutines.
 Python modules are available for post-processing as well (e.g., calculation of receiver functions).

 A series of tests are located in the ``tests`` subdirectory.
-In order to perform these tests, clone the reposotiry and run `pytest` (`conda install pytest` if needed):
+In order to perform these tests, clone the repository and run `pytest` (`conda install pytest` if needed):

 ```bash
 git checkout https://github.com/paudetseis/Telewavesim.git